 Most river bottoms are rocky and unstable, hence the need to wear a wading boot fitted with a well-supported ankle.
 They should be properly supported not only protect your ankles but reduce the risk of getting sprains and other injuries.
 Most manufacturers insert extra padding around the heel area and collar to enhance support while others fit a tongue to the sides of the boots to improve the feature.

 You should also look out for heel and toe caps on wading boots; they should have a rubber build to promote longevity and protect your heels and toes when you bump into rocks.

 Look for wading boots that have the uppers constructed of microfiber or synthetic leather.
 The material is lightweight, flexible and durable.
 Your boots will also dry fast when you are out of the water.

 Aside from your rod, investing in a pair of wading boots should be one of your main priorities when shopping for fly fishing equipment.
 Whether you go for rubber or felt soles, you shouldn’t head out with a good pair of wading boots, no matter what species you’re after.
 Your safety is paramount, especially if you’re heading out of cell phone reception.

-Traction is the main feature you should look for when buying the boot.
+Traction is the main feature you should look for when buying wading boots.
 As earlier highlighted, rubber outsoles offer better traction than felt sole wading boots as they are more resistant to abrasion and dry more rapidly.
 This makes rubber wading boots our first choice.